Microsoft bakes ChatGPT-like tech into search engine Bing – KION546

 Along with adding it to Bing, Microsoft is also integrating the chatbot technology into its Edge browser.
 Microsoft announced the new technology at an event Tuesday at its headquarters in Redmond, Washington.

-Yusuf Mehdi, a Microsoft executive who leads its search division, said a public preview of the new Bing launched Tuesday for users who sign up for it, but the technology will scale to millions of users in coming weeks.
+Yusuf Mehdi, a Microsoft executive who leads its consumer division, said a public preview of the new Bing launched Tuesday for desktop users who sign up for it, but the technology will scale to millions of users in coming weeks.
 Everyone can try a limited number of queries, he said.

 The strengthening partnership with ChatGPT-maker OpenAI has been years in the making, starting with a $1 billion investment from Microsoft in 2019 that led to the development of a powerful supercomputer specifically built to train the San Francisco startup’s AI models.